enthralled/Favicon-Finder/README.md

 Instructions to deploy on your local machine:
 1. Clone the repo into a directory of your choosing.
 2. cd into the new directory (by default, 'Favicon-Finder').
+3. To setup the DB (MySQL), create a database called Favicon in MySQL (note that it doesn't necessarily need to be given that name; this is just going off of the DB settings already present in the settings.py file).
+Similarly, update the username and password in the settings.py file for your local copy of MySQL.
+4. set up the requisite tables, run migrations (python manage.py migrate).
-3. run 'python manage.py runserver' from the command line.
+5. run 'python manage.py runserver' from the command line.
-4. go to localhost:8000 in your browser (note that I used Chrome throughout the development process) and you should be good to go.
+6. go to localhost:8000 in your browser (note that I used Chrome throughout the development process) and you should be good to go.